IoTinkers-com/esp32-telegram-cloud-cam/README.md

 ## English

 ### Description
-This project allows you to remotely control an ESP32-S3-CAM using a Telegram bot and a Python (FastAPI) cloud server (e.g., Render.com).
-The ESP32 is optimized for low power (light sleep) and only takes photos on demand.
+Remotely control an ESP32-S3-CAM to take photos on demand using Telegram and a FastAPI cloud server.
+The ESP32 stays in low-power mode and receives commands via WebSocket.
+Photos are sent back to Telegram automatically.

 ### Features
 - ESP32-S3-CAM stays in light sleep, keeping Wi-Fi active for remote commands.
 - Full control via Telegram: request photos, check status, ping, or remotely reboot.
 - The server (FastAPI) receives Telegram messages, relays commands to the ESP32 via WebSocket, and forwards images to Telegram.
-- Code is commented line by line for beginners.
+- **All scripts are thoroughly commented in both English and Spanish for beginners.**

 ### Project Structure
 ```